davidizzy/issue-milestoner/README.md

 - ✅ Assigns issues to target milestones
 - ✅ Prevents reassignment if issue already has a milestone
-- ✅ Optional issue type filtering based on labels
+- ✅ Optional issue type filtering using GitHub issue types
+- ✅ Optional label filtering using issue labels
 - ✅ Comprehensive logging and error handling
 - ✅ Configurable for any repository